evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 ## Performance

-The Audi e-tron 55 has a maximum power with boost of 300KW (408hp).
-Without boost, it is 265KW (360hp).
-Torque is rated to 664nm with boost and 561 without boost.
-The 0-100km/h sprint (0-62mph) is performed in 5,7 seconds with boost and 6,6 seconds without boost.
+With overboost, the Audi e-tron 55 has a maximum power of 300KW (408hp).
+Without overboost, it is 265KW (360hp).
+Torque is rated to 664nm with overboost and 561 without overboost.
+The 0-100km/h sprint (0-62mph) is performed in 5,7 seconds with overboost and 6,6 seconds without overboost.
 The top speed is 200 kph.

 ## Battery, range, and charging

-The battery has a gross capacity of 95kWh and a net capacity of 86,5kWh, meaning you have an 8,5kWh buffer for protection.
+The battery has a gross capacity of 95kWh and a net capacity of 86,5kWh, meaning you have 8,5kWh reserved as a buffer for protection.
 (8,9%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 441km to 369km, depending on the equipment.
 The consumption is between 19,6kWh/100km for the basic version and 23,4kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 26 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 14% to 83% resulting in an actual charge speed including time loss on 117kW.
 Each charge session would take 31 minutes and 32 seconds.